 Mediation is a voluntary dispute resolution process that is non-binding.
 The mediator is a neutral third-party who will facilitate negotiations between you and the brokerage firm; however, he or she will not be the one to make a final decision.
 The mediator may provide an evaluation of the claims and defenses and may also recommend a settlement to both sides but cannot force either party to accept the recommendation.

-Attempting to resolve a broker dispute on your own is not advisable.
-The brokerage firm will try to limit their liability and will hire sophisticated lawyers who are well-versed in the intricacies of the securities laws and regulations.
+Attempting to resolve an investment dispute on your own is not advisable.
+The firm will try to limit their liability and will hire sophisticated lawyers who are well-versed in the intricacies of the securities laws and regulations

 We Have Recovered Over

 $350 Million for Our Clients Nationwide.

 Recovering Losses Caused by Investment Misconduct.